-Additionally, the bill introduces a new provision allowing school districts to refer a student to truancy court if the student has three or more unexcused absences within a four-week period, even if they have not reached the threshold of ten absences within six months.
-The bill also clarifies that a school district may delay or choose not to refer a student for truant conduct if they are successfully implementing truancy prevention measures.
-These changes will take effect starting with the 2025-2026 school year.
+Additionally, the bill introduces a new provision allowing school districts to refer students to truancy court if they have three or more unexcused absences within a four-week period, even if they do not meet the criteria for previous truancy definitions.
+It also clarifies that a school district may file a complaint against a parent for criminal negligence if a student has unexcused absences.
+The changes will take effect starting with the 2025-2026 school year, and the bill will become effective immediately if it receives a two-thirds majority vote in both houses.

 Statutes affected: Introduced: Education Code 25.095, Education Code 25.0951, Family Code 65.003 (Family Code 65, Education Code 25)